-Disputing Council Tax liability is not a defence that can be raised at a liability order hearing.
-The High Court considered an argument regarding the granting of a Council Tax liability order on the basis it was invalid due to an ongoing dispute over liability.
-The High Court ruled that liability disputes are not a valid defence against the issuing of a liability order.
+Disputing Council Tax liability is not a defence that can be readily raised at a liability order hearing.
+The High Court have considered arguments regarding the granting of a Council Tax liability order on the basis they were invalid due to ongoing disputes over Council Tax liability.
+The High Court has in several cases however ruled that liability disputes are not a valid defence against the issuing of a liability order.

 Disputing the liability of a Council Tax charge has always been a mixed bag.
 Some local authorities are far more willing to update their records than others.
 For those local authorities who are unwilling to co-operate the law is often on their side.
 It can be quite easy to find yourself on the way to a liability order hearing.